microsoft/responsible-ai-toolbox-mitigations/_sources/cohort/module_tests.rst.txt

 Tutorials
 =========

-Here is a set of tutorial notebooks that aim to explain how to create and use cohorts using the **cohort** module.
+Here is a set of tutorial notebooks that explain how to create and use cohorts using the **cohort** module.